polymonyrks/poppyS/README.md

 # poppyS - Syntactical Highlighting for Natural Language in Haskell
 # Preamble
 Syntactically highlighting PDF Documents in Haskell.
 This is a Functional Toy Programming.
-Experimental.
+Experimental yet.
 Also an example of Haskell GUI(([gi-gtk](https://hackage.haskell.org/package/gi-gtk))
 ![demo](./poppySMovie.gif)
 # Installation